soleaf/ErRabbit/readme.md

 </dependency>
 ```

-### Setup log4j2
+### Setup Log4j2

-1. Declare 'JSM Appender' to `log4j2.xml` with your ActiveMQ URL, userName,Password And
+1. Declare 'JMS Appender' to `log4j2.xml` with your ActiveMQ URL, userName, password.
-'queueBindingName' should be 'errabbit.report.[RabbitID]'.
+1. 'queueBindingName' should be 'errabbit.report.[RabbitID]'.
-1. And Add JMS Appender to Loggers.
+1. And add JMS Appender to Loggers.

 ```xml